Best Bluetooth Speakers Buying Guide: Welcome to TechRadar's round-up of the Bluetooth speakers you can buy in 2018.

 How to pick out the best Bluetooth speaker

 One of the biggest questions we get asked when talking to folks about Bluetooth speakers is: How do I pick out the best one?
-The answer is to set your budget, figure out a list of must-have features and then shop within those constraints.

 Another good way to narrow down your search is to select a speaker based on the activity you're going to do with it.
 A great travel speaker might not have the exact same attributes as the best home listening speaker, for example.